farukonder/thats-enough-cloud-for-today/_posts/2023-08-03-aws-emr-batch.md

 ---
 layout: post
-title: "Batch: Batch with AWS EMR"
+title: "Batch with Spark on EMR using ElasticSearch, Iceberg etc"
 excerpt_separator: "<!--more-->"
 last_modified_at: 2023-09-01T13:27:01-05:00
 categories: